minidusjr/EnergyDashboard/README.md

 ## License

 This project is developed for the University of Vocational Technology energy audit initiative.
+By S.M.K.P.
+Bandara